CanaryZen/ZeroOS/README.txt

 #
 # UseUnsupportedVersions (Let's you use Unsupported Platforms for Advanche ZeroOS.)
 #   (NOTE: This is extremely buggy and experimental which will break Advanche ZeroOS.
 Use at your own risk.)
-#   (NOTE: This is supported for all platforms except for NT platforms.)
+#   (NOTE: This is supported for all platforms except for NT Platforms.)
 #
 # SetupMode (Let's you enter Setup Mode/OOBE.)
 #   (NOTE: This will reset Advanche ZeroOS.
 Use at your own risk.)